Handpicked wine bottles you can buy online

 Does the US produce good tasting wine?

-Yes, the US produces high quality, good tasting wine, and Napa Valley and Sonoma County’s vineyards in California are two of the most famous in the industry for their exceptional wines.
+Yes, the US produces high quality, good tasting wine, with California Napa Valley and Sonoma County being two of the most famous regions thanks to their exceptional wines.
 Columbia Valley in Washington is also a top wine making region, notable for the structured and flavorful Merlot wines.

 How much wine does the US produce per year?